UNITED KINGDOM

 MILITARY

 The armed forces of the United Kingdom are known as the British Armed Forces or Her Majesty's Armed Forces, officially the Armed Forces of the Crown.
-Their Commander-in-Chief is the Queen and they are managed by the Ministry of Defence.
+Their Commander-in-Chief is the King and they are managed by the Ministry of Defence.

 The armed forces of the UK are also sometimes known as Her Majesty's Armed Forces or the Armed Forces of the Crown.
 They consist of three professional service branches: the Naval Service (including the Royal Navy, Royal Marines and Royal Fleet Auxiliary), the British Army, and the Royal Air Force.
 The forces are managed and controlled by the Defence Council, chaired by the Secretary of State for Defence.
 The Commander-in-Chief is the British monarch, Elizabeth II, to whom members of the forces swear an oath of allegiance.